Newark and Sherwood: Composition

-Of the ten independent councillors, six sit together as the "Independents for Newark and District" group, which forms part of the council's administration with Labour and the Liberal Democrats.
-Another two independents form the "Newark and Sherwood District Independents" group, and the other two do not belong to any group.
+Of the ten independent councillors, four sit together as the "Independents for Newark and District", two form the "Newark and Sherwood District Independents" group, and the other four are not aligned to any group.
+Positions on the council's cabinet are held by Labour, the Liberal Democrats, members of the Independents for Newark and District group and one of the non-aligned independents.
 The next election is due in 2027.